SeanHub-13/variation-jam/README.md

 ## Description

-This is a small game where the user can click on cans of "Art Jam" (paint), in order to shoot them and gain points.
+This is a trilogy of games that follow the official storyline of GooseWorld originally started in my art jam.

+Variation 1 - A game where you shoot cans of Art Jam (paint) and armoured geese with a gravity effected crossbow.

+Variation 2 - A game where you shoot cans of Art Jam (paint) and robot geese motherships in a sad attempt to save the last of humanity.

+Variation 3 - A game where humanity has lost to the geese and you are brainwashed forever.

 ## Credits

 This project uses [p5.js](https://p5js.org).
+This project uses Javascript port of [SAM made by Discordier](https://github.com/discordier/sam)

 ## Attribution

-All assets sourced by me.
+All image assets sourced by me, audio by my friend Andy.